fresheneesz/bitcoinThroughputAnalysis/README.md

 `size' = 94 KB/s * ln(1.25) * 1.25^t * 1 week = 94*1.25^t*(7*24*60*60)/(365*24*60*60) KB/s`

-# Apendix B - Derivation of the Equation For Initial Sync Validation (without assumevalid)
+# Appendix B - Derivation of the Equation For Initial Sync Validation (without assumevalid)

 The equation to find how many transactions we can process to meet a given sync-time requirement is: